mochimilk/tangerine-sunshine/_posts/2020-05-07-other-people-literary-magazine.md

 When first brainstorming this project, we wanted to **create an experience focused on readership/viewership**.
 We also wanted to **create a modular design system**; In doing so would pave way for succeeding developers to carry on the work fluidly.
 The third objective was to **create a site on a content management system** so that the editorial team can easily update the front matter.

+And, of course, it had to be responsive on mobile, tablet, and desktop.

 ## Proposal

 Our proposal was to, first, create a **minimalist/brutalist design** for the site that would place focus on the contributions (literature and art).
 It allowed for minimal distractions and focuses on readership and viewership.